Venkatesh397g/python_excercises/README.md

-This repository consists the following items
+This repository consists the following items:
-# Simple LOGIN SYSTEM, which is created using python
+1. Simple LOGIN SYSTEM, which is created using python
-# 100 Numpy exercises
+2. 100 Numpy exercises
-#  Pandas exercises
+3. Pandas exercises